 - 1. Prior to appealing a grade earned in a course, the student shall review his final examination or paper with the professor by contacting the professor directly.
-Upon a student's request, professors shall provide the student with an opportunity to review his or her final examination paper.
-Any explanation that explains the grading process and identifies the substantive shortcomings in the student's answer is sufficient to meet the requirement.
+Upon a student's request, professors shall provide the student an opportunity to review his or her final examination paper.
+Any explanation of the grading process that identifies the substantive shortcomings in the student's answer is sufficient to meet the requirement.
 The term "review" does not necessarily mean a face-to-face discussion of the examination paper with the student.
-Examples of a review are providing the student with the student's examination paper and the grading sheet; providing the student with the student's paper and answering any question that the student may have via email; providing the student with the student's examination paper that contains detailed marks and comments that indicate how the points were determined; or conferring with the student one-on-one to explain the grading process.
-The professor should at least provide a copy of the examination during the review.
-This list is only illustrative and is not meant to exclude other methods that explain the grading process and identifies the substantive shortcomings in the student's answer. - 2.
+Examples of a review are providing the student with the student's examination paper and the grading sheet; providing the student with the student's paper and answering any question that the student may have via email; providing the student with the student with the student's examination paper that contains detailed marks and comments that indicate how the points were determined; or conferring with the student one-on-one to explain the grading process.
+This list is only illustrative and is not meant to exclude other methods that explain the grading process and identify the substantive shortcomings in the student's answer. - 2.
 While reviewing his or her examination, the student should record specific errors the professor made while grading the examination that may form the basis of the student's grade appeal in the event the issues cannot be resolved with the professor. - 3.
-After reviewing a student's paper, if the professor learns that the grade submitted was incorrect, the professor may change the student's grade via the form located in the Records Office.
+After reviewing a student's paper, if the professor learns that the grade submitted was incorrect, the professor may change the student's grade via the form located in the Office of Records & Registration.
 Grades should only be changed if the professor discovers the grade submitted was incorrect due to error such as mathematical error, scrivener's error, failure to include points earned by the student, etc. All grade changes must be approved by the Vice Chancellor for Academic Affairs and the Chancellor.